Everything You Were Afraid to Ask

 We'd love to talk.
 The story of how The Audacity came to be — and what it's trying to become — is one we're ready to tell.
 Use the contact form with your outlet, your audience, and what angle you're exploring.
 We respond to serious media inquiries within a week.

-If your organization works in regenerative development, cooperative housing, women's empowerment, alternative governance, or community land trust models — yes.
+If your organization works in regenerative development, intentional community, cooperative housing, permaculture or land stewardship, women's empowerment, alternative or decentralized governance, conscious capital and impact investing, community land trust models, or the healing and wellness arts — yes.
 There is a conversation to be had.
 We are not looking for organizations that will redirect the vision.
 We are looking for organizations whose mission rhymes with ours.

 Write to us.
 Tell us who you are and what you're about.
 We'll tell you the same.
 If there's alignment, we'll know.